athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

-Adam implementation of stochastic gradient descent and fit the model for 70 epochs with a

-batch size of 16.
+Adam implementation of stochastic gradient descent and fit the model for 70 epochs with a batch size of 16.
-The small batch size and the stochastic nature of the algorithm means that the same model

-will learn a slightly different mapping of inputs to outputs each time it is trained.
-This means

-results may vary when the model is evaluated.
+The small batch size and the stochastic nature of the algorithm means that the same model will learn a slightly different mapping of inputs to outputs each time it is trained.
+This means results may vary when the model is evaluated.
 You can try running the model multiple times and calculate an average of model performance.
-The buildmodel()below prepares the training data, defines the model, and fits the model on the training data, returning the fit model ready for making predictions.
+The build_model()below prepares the training data, defines the model, and fits the model on the training data, returning the fit model ready for making predictions.